SandFoxy/SCPSL-Cheat/README.md

 A small project that has become almost the most popular cheat on SCP:SL.
 Initially updated manually and IL2CPP was not provided.
 Good luck using IL2CPP resolver somewhere other than engine.cpp

+A bunch of shit code

+And also no menu so cry about it

 # Features

 ## Aimbot